What is My Federal ID? Your Taxpayer Identification Number (TIN)

 1. What if I lose my federal ID number?

 If you lose your Social Security Number (SSN), you can request a replacement card from the Social Security Administration (SSA).
-If you lose your EIN or ITIN, you can retrieve it by contacting the IRS.
+In the case you misplace your EIN or ITIN, you may retrieve it by contacting IRS.

 2. Can I use someone else’s federal ID number?